anumehashukla/wayfaringuniverse/_posts/UnitedStates/2021-01-12-bay-area-hikes.md

 * Longer hikes, fewer people.
 No matter how much the parking lots were full, we hardly came across, I would say, not more than ten people on such trails.
 Loved the quietness and the solitude.
 <br>
 <br>
-* I used Alltrails to find and record them.
+* I used AllTrails to find and record them.
 99% of the hikes are at least 0.3 - 0.5 miles more than stated on the Alltrails.
 Their free version is reasonably useful to get you through all these hikes.
 <br>

 So if you just want to get out and move, here are some good options.
-I have compiled all the hikes we did, with their details, links to Alltrails. <br><br>
+I have compiled all the hikes we did, with their details and links to AllTrails.
+All the trails mentioned in this page are either out and back or loop trails (except for Dipsea Trail which is point to point, meaning it doesn't end at the same traihead)<br><br>

  [See 2021](/unitedstates/bay-area-hikes#hikes2021){: .js-no-ajax}